myparcelnl/sdk/README.md

 ## Documentation

-For examples, guides and in-depth information, visit our [docs].
+For examples, guides and in-depth information, visit our [documentation].

 ## Support